overdrivenetworks/conf-utils/README.md

  * dnsbl.conf

 Once you're done changing things, run `scripts/sync.sh` to push your changes.
-You will have to run rehash your servers manually after for them to take effect.
+You will have to run rehash on your servers manually, for them to take effect.
 MOTD syncing is done via `scripts/sync-motd.sh`, which will write `<servername>.motd` and `ircd.rules` in the target directory.